 Job Description: An aircraft mechanic keeps the engine and airframe of aircraft in good condition to meet the Federal Aviation Administration (FAA) standards.
 Their job includes performing standard repairs and checks, maintaining inventory records, and knowing the faults with the plane’s components.

 Income: A website developer can earn up to $69,430 yearly, or $33.38 hourly.
 Though there is no readily accessible data of the median income of freelance website developers, some freelancers claim that they gained up to $150,000 per year.
-A website developer can work for a digital business or website design companies; they can also manage an established business’ website.
+A website developer can work for a digital business or website design company; they can also manage an established business’ website.

 Job Description: The responsibilities of a website developer involves creating well-designed websites.
 They manage the website’s technical features and layout.
 Some website developers make content for their websites also.

 Income: An elevator technician or mechanic can gain a median annual salary of $79,780, or $38.36 hourly.
 Their starting salary can be around $40,850 and could go up to $155,810.
-The employment for elevator technicians can grow by twelve percent in 2026.
+The employment of elevator technicians can grow by twelve percent in 2026.

 Job Description: The responsibilities of an elevator technician involve repairing, installing, and keeping the elevators, moving sidewalks, escalators, and other similar devices in proper condition.
 They also assemble products or production tools.
 Elevator technicians frequently work in tight areas in the machinery room or at the top of the elevator vent.